How long should I nap? What is the best length for a power nap? These are just a few of the questions we will answer in this article.

 Waking up early and going to work can be a hard task for some.
 Luckily, we tackled that problem earlier with5 apps to help you fall asleep, as well as an article oncoffee and How to Fall Asleep Faster.
 If you follow the advice in those articles, you’ll wake up feeling refreshed and ready to take on the day.

 How long does that energy last though?
 Most people naturally feel drowsy between 2 pm and 4 pm.
 This is caused by the natural cycle of drowsiness called the circadian rhythm.
 This cycle affects what times you fall asleep, and when you feel most awake and active.
 It’s a natural and inescapable fact of life that people get tired or feel burnt out by the afternoon, though most people choose to power through it with a cup of coffee and unshakable willpower.

 There is a better way to get through that slow period and increase your productivity, health, and happiness.
 Give in and take a nap!
 Taking a nap in the afternoon is shown to improve your cognitive function and overall mood if done correctly.

 To best understand how long you should sleep for, it’s important to understand how the sleep cycle works.
-We cover it in a different article, but we’ll recap the basics now.
+We cover it in a different article on sleep cycles, but we’ll recap the basics now.